azsk/AzTS-docs/Control coverage/Feature/VirtualNetwork.md

 ### Control Spec

 > **Passed:**
-> No UDRs found on any Subnet of ERvNet.
-Or, only exempted UDR(s) are defined in subnet of ERvNet.
+> No User Defined Routes (UDRs) found on any subnet of ERvNet.
+Or, only exempted User Defined Route(s) (UDRs) are defined in subnet of ERvNet.
 >
 > **Failed:**
-> UDRs are attached to one or more subnets in ERvNet.
+> User Defined Routes (UDRs) are attached to one or more subnets in ERvNet.
 >
 > **NotApplicable:**
 > Current VNet resource object is not connected to ExpressRoute gateway.